Keysborough - North

 Keysborough - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Keysborough-North, surveyed in 20XX, has high cultural diversity with 61.4% speaking a language other than English at home and 55.8% born overseas.
-Christianity is the main religion, comprising 39.7%.
-Buddhism is notably higher at 22.8%, compared to Greater Melbourne's 15.2%.
+Keysborough - North has a high level of cultural diversity, with 61.4% of its population speaking a language other than English at home and 55.8% born overseas by the year 2021.
+Christianity is the predominant religion in Keysborough - North, accounting for 39.7% of people.
+However, Buddhism is significantly higher at 22.8%, compared to the Greater Melbourne average of 15.2%.

 Frequently Asked Questions - Diversity